Nel Tarleton: Title regained

 In July 1934, Tarleton had a re-match with Watson, at Anfield, and regained his title with another point win.

 In September 1934, Tarleton fought for the world featherweight title against American fighter, Freddie Miller.
 The fight was held in Liverpool, and Miller won on points to retain his featherweight title.

 In December 1934, Tarleton defended his title against Dave Crowley at the Empire Pool, Wembley, winning on points, and also winning the Lonsdale Belt outright.

 In June 1935, Tarleton fought Freddie Miller again for his world featherweight title.
 The fight, as before, was held in Liverpool, and Miller won on points again, to retain his title.

 In May 1936, he defended his British title against Johnny King of Manchester, defeating him on points.

 In September 1936, he defended his title again, against Johnny McGrory.
-The fight was held at Anfield, and Mcgrory won on points to take Tarleton’s title.
+The fight was held at Anfield, and McGrory won on points to take Tarleton’s title.

 Third title

-In February 1940, Tarleton fought for the British featherweight title again.
-The fight was against holder Johnny Cusick and was also for the Commonwealth title.
-Tarleton won on points at Liverpool Stadium to take the British title for the third time.
+In February 1940, Tarleton fought once again for the British featherweight title.
+The match was against the reigning champion, Johnny Cusick, and was also contested for the Commonwealth title.
+Tarleton emerged victorious on points at Liverpool Stadium, securing the British title for the third time.

-In November 1940, he defended his British and Commonwealth titles at Liverpool Stadium, against Tom Smith of Sunderland, winning on points.
+In November 1940, he successfully defended his British and Commonwealth titles at Liverpool Stadium, facing Tom Smith of Sunderland and winning on points.

-Tarleton continued fighting, until February 1945, when he defended his British and Commonwealth featherweight titles against Al Phillips, at Belle Vue, Manchester.
-At the age of 39, he won on points against his 25-year-old opponent, and retained his titles.
+Tarleton continued to compete until February 1945, when he defended his British and Commonwealth featherweight titles against Al Phillips at Belle Vue, Manchester.
+Despite being 39 years old, Tarleton triumphed on points against his 25-year-old opponent, retaining his titles.

 Tarleton did not defend his titles again but relinquished them in February 1947, at the age of 41.

-After retiring, Tarleton struggled with ill health and died at the age of 49.
-He left a wife Barbara, and a twin boy and girl.
+After retiring, Tarleton grappled with declining health and died at the age of 49.
+He left behind his wife, Barbara, as well as a twin boy and girl.